sMenaka/POC/README.md

 # POC
-To proof of concept as software engineer.
+To proof of concept as a software engineer.

+##NoSql POC

+NoSql POC is a Proofing concept of spring boot project config with MongoDB.